borg286/sevtech2/README.md

 * Celestial Gateways allow for inter-dimensional transport, you can set up gateways to travel to the end, nether (ceiling), or even other GalaticCraft planets - the multiblocks can be built in stage 2

+* The Crystal pick doesn't seem to take damage when mining normal stuff.

 # Age 3

 **Ores:** Galena (Silver and Lead), Limonite (Iron and Nickel), Platinum, Cinnabar (Redstone), Bauxite (Aluminum), Nether Quartz, Nether Amethyst.